-The name comes from old Dutch for "cat" and "hole/throat," an allusion to it being a very narrow outlet of the sea.
-It's full of shallow, rocky reefs and currents, and its water has been known to be difficult to navigate throughout history.
+The name comes from old Dutch for "cat" and "hole" or "throat," an allusion to it being a very narrow outlet of the sea.
+It's full of shallow, rocky reefs and currents, and its water has been known to be difficult to navigate.